-Many outlets have been citing vegan eating as the hottest food trend of 2018.
+Many outlets have been citing vegan eating as the hottest food trend right now.
 Plant-based products have been flying off shelves, and all signs point to them continuing to sizzle this summer.

 Your Independence Day barbecue (or any other summer celebration!) is the perfect place to show off some impressive vegan recipes.